New Date, times and location!

 KEMSA is looking for a few more regional speaker proposals for the 2020 KEMSA Conference & Expo in August 2020.
 If you would like to present one or two sessions at the conference, you may now submit a proposal for consideration until Nov.
 30.

 Learn more and submit online here.

 2019 KEMSA EventsKEMSA is busy planning events that will be valuable to our members.
 Mark your calendars for the dates below, watch for other events, and check our website for complete details as they are available.
 We hope to see you at some of our events this year as we provide training and advocate for EMS in Kansas.

 KEMSA is a professional membership organization and does not regulate the EMS profession in Kansas.

 KEMSA is proud that we have members in all 6 regions in Kansas with members located in 90 of the 105 counties in Kansas and five other states.
 About 85% of the services in Kansas have a service membership with KEMSA.
-KEMSA has more than 100 active service memberships, which represents more than 5,000 certified EMS attendants working within Kansas EMS agencies, and more than 1,500 active individual memberships.
+KEMSA has more than 100 active service memberships, which represents more than 5,000 certified EMS attendants working within Kansas EMS agencies, and more than 2,000 active individual memberships.
 Learn more about KEMSA here.